Dog Aggression – Is it predictable? How do humans’ contribute to dog aggression? Are we responsible?

 According to research, “mismatched” owners cause serious problems for dogs.
 So serious they suggest owners’ inability to respond appropriately to dogs, the quality and timing delivering cues and how well their dog understands what’s being communicated not only affects training new behaviors but also maintaining trained behavior!

-The researchers (Yamamoto et al., 2009) speculated three factors decreased future performance, 1.) delayed reward/punishment 2.) delayed presentation of commandsdelivery quality, and poor attention 3.) leaves the dog confused.
+The researchers (Yamamoto et al., 2009) speculated three factors decreased future performance, 1.) delayed reward/punishment 2.) delayed presentation of commands, delivery quality, and poor attention 3.) leaves the dog confused.
 The authors suggest a “negative psychological effect” of feeling awkward, already demonstrated in humans, and possible that dog’s experience this same “negative psychological effect” leading to the confused state.
 An animal can’t sufficiently learn and support trained behaviors in a state of confusion.
 This emphasizes clear, consistent communication from both ends of the leash, this means respecting what your dog is communicating to you!

 Professional dog trainers already know how important delivery of commands affects performance and training.
 We recognize dogs’ attention is important when delivering cues, verbal and visual, and how timing of reinforcement and/or punishment effects successful training.